sandip-poudel/SDN-Based-VPN-A-Cost-Effective-Solution-for-Dynamic-Networks/README.md

 The Pygame window will:

 - Display each host and switch with their IPs
-- Visualize flow paths using curved arrows
+- Visualize flow paths using arrows
 - Animate packet flow direction with colored pulses

 ---